-Life at Lizard doesn’t come cheap.
+Life at Lizard doesn’t come all that cheap – but it’s the quality you pay for.
 The resort has a total of 40 guest rooms with four different grades.
 Overlooking Sunset Beach, and the most private of all the rooms, is the luxury villa called The Pavilion, which is a double room (not available as a twin share) with its own plunge pool and dramatic views.
 It’s worth $1500 per person per night.
 The Sunset Point and Anchor Bay suites are $900 per person per night and the Anchor Bay rooms, an older classic style, are $780 per person.

 These costs include all meals.
 Drinks are extra.
 They also include a substantial range of free leisure activities including catamarans, paddle skis, windsurfers, guest internet, use of the lone television in the guest lounge, free and extensive supply of CDs and DVDs, a tennis court, guided walks, gymnasiums, guided snorkelling and tuition and – most appealing – the opportunity to take your own motor-powered dinghy, complete with a picnic lunch, and find your own beach around the island where you can swim and sunbake.

 All rooms look over the beach and therefore it’s hard to argue that any are demonstrably better than others.
 Room 30, which is where I stayed, is just perfect.
 Ceiling fans, complemented by a quiet wall air conditioner, keep the temperature constant while creating a delicious illusion of old-style tropical indolence.
 The front veranda, with its comfortable and padded deck chairs and its day lounge, offers both afternoon sun and views across the bay.